Crisu83/foosball-app/docs/MODEL.md

 ## Match log

-The match log is a keeps track on who played which position in a certain match.
+The match log keeps track of who played which position in which match.

 - match: Match, associated match
 - team: Team, associated team